maggesi/plar-elpi/README2.txt

 	 	normal form and prenex normal form.

-The next two modules are indipendent from each other but are both depent from the ones above.
+The next two modules are indipendent from each other but are both dependent from the ones above.

 5.1 skolem.elpi: Predicates for skolemization done in a similar
 		 fashion as Harrison in plar.

-5.2 prolog.elpi: Implementation of prolog inside LProlog itself.
+5.2 prolog.elpi: Implementation of Prolog inside LProlog itself.

 There is also a rudimental test enviroment.
 Every module has its own